-or "presumptively unlawful" test.
-10 Courts will apply the quick look test where an agreement falls outside the narrow set of well-recognized per se violations, but nevertheless appears to lack any procompetitive value.
+In some limited circumstances, courts may apply an intermediate standard known as the "quick look" or "presumptively unlawful" test.
+Courts will apply the quick look test where an agreement falls outside the narrow set of well-recognized per se violations, but nevertheless appears to lack any procompetitive value.
 Under a quick look standard, courts treat the agreement as presumptively unlawful, but will allow the defendant to rebut that presumption by showing that the agreement has procompetitive benefits.
-11 For example, in FTC v.
-Indiana Federation of Dentists, the Supreme Court used the quick look test to analyze whether an agreement between a group of dentists to refuse to submit dental x-rays was anticompetitive.
-12 While the Court did not condemn the agreement as per se unlawful, it did not require the FTC to engage in the kind of elaborate market analysis ordinarily required under the rule of reason.
-13
+For example, in FTC v.
+Indiana Federation of Dentists, the Supreme Court applied the quick look test to analyze whether an agreement between a group of dentists who refuse to submit dental x-rays to insurers was anticompetitive.
+While the Court did not condemn the agreement as per se unlawful, it did not require the FTC to produce the kind of detailed market analysis ordinarily required under the rule of reason.